In just 10 minutes, you will be making your own delicious Homemade Muesli that tastes better than any brand on the market. Hands down. Pinky swear.

 I did have some fresh coconut slices and read about toasting them.
 So, I laid some out on a sheet pan and roasted them for about 10 minutes (until they started to turn golden brown).
 I really like the taste after they have been toasting for a few.

-- Serve it in a bowl with milk poured over.
+- Serve it in a bowl with milk.
 Eat right away.

 - Pour almond or coconut milk over it and allow it to sit for 10-15 minutes.
 The oats will soften a bit.